blueewhitee/blockbyscroll/README.md

 # ScrollStop

-**Control your X/Twitter scrolling and prevent doomscrolling**
+**Control your scrolling and prevent doomscrolling**

-ScrollStop is a browser extension designed to help you maintain healthy scrolling habits on X (formerly Twitter) by limiting how much you can scroll in a single session.
+ScrollStop is a browser extension designed to help you maintain healthy scrolling habits on social media and other distracting site by limiting how much you can scroll in a single session.

 ## Features